jsonmaur/sass-system/README.md

 ### Font Tracking

-Named values used for font tracking (which is letter spacing).
+Named values used for font tracking (letter spacing).
 These classes are prefixed with `.track-*`.
 See the [letter-spacing generator](lib/generators/letter-spacing#readme) for more info.

 > type: `map`
 > default: